Senna Agius

 Agius dominated the 2023 FIM Moto2 European Championship, becoming the first Australian champion in the class, after finishing runner-up in 2022.
 He stepped up to the Moto2 World Championship full-time in 2024 with the Intact GP team and scored a maiden world championship podium at Phillip Island that season.

+Agius will move into the premier class, MotoGP, for the 2027 MotoGP World Championship, and will ride for the Tech3 team.

 Personal life

 Agius was born and raised in south-west Sydney and is from Camden, New South Wales.
 During his early European campaigns, he was based in Andorra while racing in JuniorGP and the European Moto2 championship.
 He has stated that his father played a formative role in his racing path.
 Agius’ surname is Maltese in origin.